krishnanlab/txt2onto2.0/README.md

 This repository and all its contents are released under the [Creative Commons License: Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode); See [LICENSE](https://github.com/krishnanlab/txt2onto2.0/blob/main/LICENSE).

 ### Citation
 If you use this work, please cite:
+Yuan, Hao, Parker Hicks, Mansooreh Ahmadian, Kayla Johnson, Lydia Valtadoros, and Arjun Krishnan.
+"Annotating publicly-available samples and studies using interpretable modeling of unstructured metadata." bioRxiv (2024): 2024-06.

 ### Funding
 This work was primarily supported by the National Science Foundation grant 2328140 to Arjun Krishnan.